Walter Winchell: Underworld connections

-By the 1930s, Winchell was "an intimate friend of Owney Madden, New York's no. 1 gang leader of the prohibition era," but in 1932 his intimacy with criminals caused him to fear he would be murdered.
-He fled to California and "returned weeks later with a new enthusiasm for law, G-men, Uncle Sam, [and] Old Glory".
+By the 1930s, Winchell was "an intimate friend of Owney Madden, New York's no. 1 gang leader of the prohibition era."
+Madden gifted him a Stutz Bearcat and they had an agreement that Winchell would keep him out of his gossip column.
+They had met by chance in a barbershop when Winchell introduced himself to Madden.
+In 1932 his intimacy with criminals caused him to fear he would be murdered.
+He fled to California and reportedly "returned weeks later with a new enthusiasm for law, G-men, Uncle Sam, [and] Old Glory".

+He had what his biographer described as a "cautious but cordial" relationship with Frank Costello, boss of the Luciano crime family.
+They both lived in The Majestic at 115 Central Park for roughly a dozen years together.
+When Costello testified before the US Senate's Kefauver Committee, Winchell argued that Costello's civil rights had been infringed upon.
+He later interviewed Costello for INS radio.
+Reception to the interview was overwhelmingly negative and it was one of the few times in his career where he wrote a series of columns defending himself.
+Costello frequently made large donations to Winchell's Damon Runyon Cancer Fund, which Winchell announced on the radio as coming from an anonymous generous benefactor.

 His coverage of the Lindbergh kidnapping and subsequent trial received national attention.
 Within two years, he befriended J. Edgar Hoover.
 He was responsible for turning Louis "Lepke" Buchalter of Murder, Inc. over to Hoover.

 His newspaper column was syndicated in a wide array of newspapers worldwide, and he was read by millions every day from the 1920s until the early 1960s.
 His Sunday night radio broadcast was heard by another 20 million people from 1930 to the late 1950s.
 In 1948, Winchell had the top-rated radio show when he surpassed Fred Allen and Jack Benny.
 One indicator of his popularity was being mentioned in Richard Rodgers and Lorenz Hart's 1937 song "The Lady Is a Tramp": "I follow Winchell and read every line."